snok/flake8-type-checking/README.md

 ### FastAPI dependency support

 In addition to preventing false positives for decorators, we *can* prevent false positives for dependencies.
 We are making a pretty bad trade-off however: by enabling this option we treat every annotation in every function definition across your entire project as a possible dependency annotation.
 In other words, we stop linting all function annotations completely, to avoid the possibility of false positives.
 If you prefer to be on the safe side, you should enable this - otherwise it might be enough to be aware that false positives can happen for functions used as dependencies.

-Enabling dependency support also enabled FastAPI and Pydantic support.
+Enabling dependency support will also enable FastAPI and Pydantic support.

 - **name**: `type-checking-fastapi-dependency-support-enabled`
 - **type**: `bool`